Yi Sun-sin

-Yi is regarded as one of the greatest naval commanders in history, with commentators praising his strategic vision, intelligence, innovations, and personality.
-Yi is celebrated as a national hero in Korea, with multiple landmarks, awards and towns named after him, as well as numerous films and documentaries centered on his exploits.
-His personal diaries, Nanjung Ilgi, covering a seven year period, are listed as part of the UNESCO world heritage.
+Yi is considered one of history's greatest naval commanders, known for his strategic vision, intelligence, innovations, and personality (see military evaluation).
+He is a prominent figure in Korean history, with landmarks, awards, and towns named after him, as well as numerous films and documentaries about his achievements.
+His wartime journals, known as the Nanjung Ilgi, are part of UNESCO's Memory of the World initiative.